AdekunleAdeniran/higher_level_programming/README.md

 * [Credits](#credits)

 ## About
-At Holberton School, there are several tracks to become a full stack software engineer.
+At notrebloh School, there are several tracks to become a full stack software engineer.
 One of those tracks is the high level programming track which covers the following:
 - Data structure
 - Exceptions
 - Classes